akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### The Queen Hears the Tale

 Beatrice was still in the Abbey when a breathless maid found her.
-“The goose, my lady—the Queen’s solar—the Prince has her—”
+“The goose, my lady—the Queen’s solar—Lord Godfrey has her—”

 Beatrice ran.
 She crossed the Old Palace Yard at a sprint, her skirts hiked up, ignoring the stares of the guards.